 Other IPO schools also conducted online classes by using Learning Management Systems, online tools, online resources and facilities.
 Mapua efforts to pioneer and expand the use of online digital tools has been recognized, with Mapúa University's ÚOx or Ubiquitous Online Experience Program being awarded the Gold Award for Digital Readiness from the prestigious Wharton-QS Reimagine Education Awards in 2022.
-Mapúa University also debuted on the Times Higher Education (THE) World University Rankings (WUR) 2023 and placed Mapua among the top six percent of the world's higher educational institutions.
-Mapúa ranked 1501+ among 1,799 universities across 104 countries.
+Mapúa University also maintained its Times Higher Education (THE) World University Rankings (WUR) 2024 and placed Mapua among the top six percent of the world's higher educational institutions with a rank of 1501+ among 1,907 universities across 108 countries.
+Mapua has likewise retained its Times Higher Education Impact Ranking in 2024 with a rank of 800+ to 1000.